Arizona's First Regenerative Clinic

 - Hip bursitis (greater trochanter pain syndrome)

-PRP injections are performed with ultrasound guidance to precisely target the treatment at specific areas of damage in the injured tissue(s).
+Our practice here in Tucson uses Platelet Rich Plasma injections that are performed with ultrasound guidance to precisely target the treatment at specific areas of damage in the injured tissue(s).

 How does PRP work?